JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform.md

 ## Get started

-* Begin with the [Get started with Kotlin Multiplatform for mobile](multiplatform-mobile-getting-started.md) if you want to create iOS and Android applications with shared code
+* Begin with the [Get started with Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-getting-started.html) if you want to create iOS and Android applications with shared code
 * Explore [sharing code principles and examples](multiplatform-share-on-platforms.md) if you want to create applications or libraries targeting other platforms

 > New to Kotlin?
 Take a look at [Getting started with Kotlin](getting-started.md).